metonym/vite-plugin-gh-pages/README.md

 > Vite plugin for GitHub Pages.

-This plugin uses [gh-pages](https://github.com/tschaub/gh-pages) to publish your app to GitHub Pages after the build step.
+This plugin uses [gh-pages](https://github.com/tschaub/gh-pages) to publish your app to GitHub Pages when running `vite build`.

 **Steps**